tkfoss/python-serverless-openapi-documentation/README.md

   </a>
 </p>

-This tool generates an OpenAPI V3 file from your `serverless.yml` file.
-It is a standalone Python application that parses the `custom.documentation` section of your serverless configuration to produce a complete OpenAPI specification.
-This currently works for `http` and `httpApi` configurations.
+This tool generates an OpenAPI V3 file from either a `serverless.yml` file or directly from your project's Pydantic models.
+It is a standalone Python application that can produce a complete OpenAPI specification for your serverless project or any Python application that uses Pydantic for data validation.

 ## Install